Larrymshan/Bounty-Board-Project-Team-01/milestone submissions/BountyBoard ReleaseNotesWeek2.md

 to click the "Write a review" tab on the nav bar and fill out the review form.
 This response will then be saved into our secure database.

+Write Messages:

+This release coomes with a limited capability to send messages.
+The full functionality will be implemented in future versions.

 View reviews:

 We have also introduced a way for users to view reviews they have